XtremeOwnage/Web/docs/blog/posts/Technology/2025/mikrotik-selective-outbound-vpn.md

 After the lists has been created, Add a mangle rule to force clients to use the new routing table created earlier, but only for traffic WAN-bound.

 !!! info
-    This uses the $vpn_table_name variable from the main script.
+    This uses the $vpnRoutingTableName variable from the main script.
 This also uses the rfc1918 address-list created in the initial script.

     This mangle rule is created by the main script as well.

 ```
 /ip firewall mangle
-add action=mark-routing chain=prerouting comment="Force VPN for Source Address" dst-address-list=!rfc1918 new-routing-mark=$vpn_table_name src-address-list=Force_SRC_VPN
+add action=mark-routing chain=prerouting comment="Force VPN for Source Address" dst-address-list=!rfc1918 new-routing-mark=$vpnRoutingTableName src-address-list=Force_SRC_VPN
 ```

 Thats it.
 Any hosts in the `Force_SRC_VPN` address-list will now be forced to be routed over the VPN connection.